-Bituminous and Concrete Plants - All bituminous and Portland cement concrete proportioning plants and crushers must meet the requirements of the rules of Part 55 of Act 451, Natural Resources and Environmental Protection.
-Any portable concrete plant must meet the minimum 250-foot setback requirement from any residential, commercial, or public assembly property or the contractor is required to apply for a permit to install from MDEQ.
-Portable crushers must have a setback of 500 feet or more for a general permit; otherwise, a permit to install is required.
-Asphalt plants must have a setback of 800 feet or more or a site specific permit is required.
+Bituminous and Concrete Plants - All bituminous and Portland cement concrete proportioning plants and crushers will meet the requirements of the rules of Part 55 of Act 451, Natural Resources and Environmental Protection.
+Any portable bituminous or concrete plant and crusher must meet the minimum 250-foot setback requirement from any residential, commercial, or public assembly property.
+The contractor may be required to apply for a permit to install the plant or for a general permit from the MDEQ.
 The permit process, including any public comment period, if required, may take up to six months.
-Dust collectors must be provided on all bituminous and concrete proportioning plants.
-Dry, fine aggregate material removed from the dryer exhaust by the dust collector will be returned to the dryer discharge unless otherwise directed by the engineer.